-During the 1690s, rumours grew of William’s alleged homosexual inclinations (note how he clutches the rod in the portrait above, suspicious right?
+During the 1690s, rumours grew of William’s alleged homosexual inclinations (note how he clutches the rod in the portrait above.
+Hmm… suspicious, right?
 And that’s a very camp pose) He was known to have had several close male associates, including two Dutch courtiers to whom he granted English titles: Hans Willem Bentinck became Earl of Portland, and Arnold Joost van Keppel was created Earl of Albemarle.
-These close relationships with male friends, and his apparent lack of mistresses, led to suggestions that he enjoyed biting the pillow.
-Additionally, Billy was Dutch and we know how liberal they can be with respect to gay rights.
-Was King Billy at the vanguard of such a movement?
+These close relationships with male friends, and his apparent lack of mistresses, led to suggestions that he might have enjoyed some anal exploration.
+Additionally, Billy was Dutch and we know how liberal ( and progressive) they can be with respect to gay rights.
+Was King Billy at the vanguard of such a movement back in the day?
 If so, then his message seems to have been lost in translation.
 I bet he enjoyed some weed when he got the chance, perhaps a few poppers too.

-As Rebel Voice is supportive of the LGBT community, and as the DUP and the wider Orange Order is not, we must wonder if Gregory Campbell would still be supportive of King Billy if he realized that Billy the Dutchman would love nothing more than to burst his Orange star?
+As Rebel Voice is supportive of the LGBT community and, as the DUP and the wider Orange Order is not, we must wonder if Gregory Campbell would still be as supportive of King Billy if he realised that Billy the Dutchman would likely love nothing more than to burst his Orange star?